 1 cup carrots, thick sliced

 2 dried prunes, finely chopped (see note above)

 Salt, to taste

 1. In a dutch oven or large pot, add olive oil, onions, garlic cloves and a pinch of salt.
-Saute over medium heat for about 3-5 minutes or until onions are a bit translucent.
+Saute over medium heat for ~5 minutes or until onions are translucent.
 Add rosemary, basil, garlic powder and black pepper, and continue sautéing until the onions are golden.

 2. Add red wine and dried porcini mushrooms over medium heat.
 Allow the red wine to reduce by 50% volume, and stir every now and then.
 This will deglaze the pot, and also allow the alcohol to burn off.
 It will happen quickly (within 3 minutes or less).
-Once the wine is reduced, add the broth and tomato paste.
+Once the wine is reduced, add the bouillon cube, water and tomato paste.
 Mix together and remove from heat.